- Call Unstructured to get the RSA public key associated with your Unstructured user account.

 -

 Some of the following steps also require you to specify the Unstructured Workflow Endpoint API URL for your Unstructured user account.
-This URL was provided to you when your Unstructured account was created.
-If you do not have this URL, contact Unstructured Sales at sales@unstructured.io.

 The default URL for the Unstructured Worfklow Endpoint is

-.
+https://platform.unstructuredapp.io/api/v1.
 However, you should always use the URL that was provided to you when your Unstructured account was created. -

 The following steps assume that you have the following two environment variables set locally:

-, set to the Workflow Endpoint API URL for your Unstructured user account.UNSTRUCTURED_API_KEY
+UNSTRUCTURED_API_URL, set to the Workflow Endpoint API URL for your Unstructured user account.UNSTRUCTURED_API_KEY, set to the API key for your Unstructured user account.

-Step 1: Get the PEM version of the public key
+Step 1: Get the RSA public key

 Python